Aichi-Chang/SEI-Project-4/README.md

 #### Front end

-- Get brief and design files from the designer, discuss the features and user interface.
+- Get brief and design files from other team mate, discuss protential features and user interface.
 - Set up the front end instructure.
 Connect the back end to the Front end.
 - The style of the project aimed for clean and easy to use.
 - Have inbox and other folders for different purposes.
 The folders are set up as the tags in the backend.
 When user create project, they will be able to classfy them.